I am about to tell you everything you need to know about the top international literary festivals.

 Place: Edinburgh, Scotland

-Yes, you can find international authors and yes, it’s centred on bringing writers and readers together, but its primary focus is centred on two main literary categories: Poetry and contemporary literature.
+Yes, you can find international authors and yes, it’s centered on bringing writers and readers together, but its primary focus is centered on two main literary categories: Poetry and contemporary literature.

-The ilb (internationales literaturfestival berlin) compared to Jaipur Lit Fest and EIBF sees a smaller congregation of authors – around 150 are expected to attend this year – but its stature continues to grow.
+The ilb (Internationales literaturfestival berlin) compared to Jaipur Lit Fest and EIBF sees a smaller congregation of authors – around 240 are expected to attend this year – but its stature continues to grow.